farahdq/soal-shift-sisop-modul-3-I04-2021/README.md

 	      shmdt(matriks);
 	  }

+In here we use shared memory because the result will be used in question 2b.
+The stage that is done in doing this share memory is to make the key first.
+Then the matrix variable will contain the shared memory segment associated with the shared memory identifier (key), shmid, to the address space of the calling process. and done copying data using memcpy through variable pointer p against variable results so that the variable matrix (memory shared) will contain the results of the matrix that has been multiplied.

 ## 2B
 Create a program using the output matrix of the previous program (program soal2a.c) (Note!: Use shared memory).
 Then the matrix will be calculated with the new matrix.
 As follows an example of calculation for the existing matrix.
 The calculation is that each cell originating from matrix A becomes a number for factorial, then cells from matrix B become the maximum factorial limit (from largest to smallest) (Note!: Use threads for calculations in each cell).